DesmondSaelee/readme-generator/Develop/README.md

 ## Usage:

-     This is for usage information.
+     This is Usage information.

 ## Contributing:

-     This is how you contribute to my project.
+     This is how developers can contribute to my project.

 ## Tests:

-     This is how you test my project.
+     This is how developers test my project.

 ## Questions:

 How to contact me:

-Reach out to me at my email.
+Email me

 DesmondSaelee@hotmail.com